Denis535/UnityShooterExample/UnityShooterExample/Assets/README.md

 # Reference
 The project has the following structure:
-- Project                - the folder that contains definitions of modules.
+- Project - the folder that contains definitions of all modules.
-- Project.Content        - the folder that contains sources of main modules.
+- Project.00 - the folder that contains source codes of main Project module.
+- Project.01.UI - the folder that contains source codes of Project.UI module.
+- Project.02.UI - the folder that contains source codes of Project.UI.Internal module.
+- Project.05.App - the folder that contains source codes of Project.App module.
+- Project.06.Game - the folder that contains source codes of Project.Game module.
+- Project.07.Infrastructure - the folder that contains source codes of Project.Infrastructure module.
-- Project.Infrastructure - the folder that contains everything common and all low-level staff.
+- Assets.Project - the folder that contains all built-in assets.
+- Assets.Project.00 - the folder that contains addressable assets of main Project module.
+- Assets.Project.01.UI - the folder that contains addressable assets of Project.UI module.
+- Assets.Project.05.App - the folder that contains addressable assets of Project.App module.
+- Assets.Project.06.Game - the folder that contains addressable assets of Project.Game module.
+- Assets.UnityEngine - the folder that contains addressable assets of engine.
-- Plugins                - the folder that contains various libraries, frameworks and packages.
+- Plugins - the folder that contains various plugins, libraries, frameworks and packages.

 The project has the following architecture:
 - Project - the root module that contains the entry point.
 - Project.UI - the presentation module that contains UI.
 - Project.UI.Internal - the presentation module that contains low-level UI.
 - Project.App - the application module that contains all entities, services and objects.
 - Project.Game - the domain module that contains all entities of subject area.
 - Project.Game.Actors - the domain module that contains all entities of subject area.
 - Project.Game.Things - the domain module that contains all entities of subject area.
 - Project.Game.Worlds - the domain module that contains all entities of subject area.
 - Project.Infrastructure - the infrastructure module that contains everything common and any low-level stuff.

 The project contains the following scenes:
+- Assets.Project
-- Launcher
+  * Launcher
-- Project
+- Assets.Project.00/Scenes
   * Main
   * MainScene
   * GameScene
-- Project.Game.Worlds
+- Assets.Project.06.Game.Worlds
   * World_01
   * World_02
   * World_03